zc/cimaa/README.rst

   If notification failures are detected, can notify operations staff over secondary or tertiary channels.

+  Alert if global squelch has been in place too long.

 - Run as ordinary checks on many or all agents.

 - Avoids need for mother ship.